wp-plugins/funcaptcha/readme.txt

 == Changelog ==

 = 0.3.3 =
-* Patches CSRF vulnerability in the settings panel.
+* Patches CSRF vulnerability in the settings panel that was created in last update.

 = 0.3.2 =
 * FunCaptcha will no longer show the error message or prevent comments until you have inserted activation keys.